Summer Associate Program Overview

 - Valid authorization to work in the U.S.

-- Bachelor's Degree, Master’s Degree, and Ph.D.
-Students, as well as Post-Docs
+- Bachelor’s Degree, Master’s Degree, and Ph.D. students, or Post-Docs

-EDGE internships are considered for the summer.
-To be considered, a candidate must have excellent academic credentials.
-Please include your cumulative GPA and expected graduation date in your resume.
-Interested applicants should submit a cover letter, resume, writing sample, and (unofficial) transcripts.
+EDGE internships take place during the summer.
+To be considered, a candidate must have excellent academic credentials and should submit a cover letter, resume, writing sample, and (unofficial) transcripts.
+Please include your cumulative GPA and expected graduation date in your resume, and an explanation as to your office location preference in your cover letter.
 The writing sample may be any paper in which you took a position, and/or argued a point.
 It’s helpful if there is technical content related to your major.

 Michael Best is steadfastly committed to providing equal employment opportunity and maintaining a workplace for employees and applicants for employment that is free from discrimination based upon age, race, religion, color, disability, marital status, sex (including pregnancy), national origin, ancestry, ethnicity, sexual orientation, gender identity or expression, genetic information, veteran or military status, or any other status protected by applicable federal, state, or local law.